tyranno-studios/blockchain-brawlers-whitepaper/README.md

 ## The Mining Phase
 The Mining Phase opened on March 30th, 2022 and concluded on August 1st, 2022.
 This was were players where able to mine the 1 billion fungible [$BRWL tokens](https://wax.alcor.exchange/trade/brwl-brawlertoken_wax-eosio.token) if they possessed a [Series 1 Brawler NFT](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=asc&schema_name=series1&sort=price&symbol=WAX) and a Ring.

-Once the token inventory was exhausted the ability to mine the currency via this farming interactivity was ended.
+Once the token inventory was exhausted the ability to mine the currency via this farming interactivity concluded.
 It will not resume ever again.

 ## The Crafting Phase: BRAWL-O-SEUM
 The Crafting Phase began on September 21st, 2022.
 If a player is in possession of a [Brawl-o-Seum](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=asc&schema_name=land&sort=price&symbol=WAX) NFT they are able to utilize $BRWL tokens to craft every asset required to play every version of PvP that does or will exist in perpetuity.